michael-boesch/AdventOfCode/README.md

 As an additional goal with this years (2023) AdventOfCode is to get familiar with vi/Neovim editor.

 Update, Dec 5th: Part 1 ok, Part 2 not yet; more difficult this year, needs to think more about proper algorithms.

+Update, Dec 6th: Done in the evening; now easy again ... (compared to day 5)